tylermercer/personal-website/src/en/posts/software/free-lunches.md

-The good news about all of this is that there is plenty of room in this hawks-and-doves game for what psychologist Dan Ariely calls^[Dan Ariely, [_Predictably Irrational_](https://www.amazon.com/dp/0061854549)] a "free lunch"---a place of mutual benefit based on a heightened understanding of why the differing parties behave as they do.
-A situation in which both the hawks and doves can prosper beyond where they currently are now.
+The good news about all of this is that there is plenty of room in this hawks-and-doves game for what psychologist Dan Ariely calls^[Dan Ariely, [_Predictably Irrational_](https://www.amazon.com/dp/0061854549)] a "free lunch"---a place of mutual benefit based on a heightened understanding of why the differing parties behave as they do. **TODO: quote Ariely.** A situation in which both the hawks and doves can prosper beyond where they currently are now.
 By learning more tools than just the hammer of React, we can apply the best tool to each problem and move so much faster---and make better,